mauritssilvis/darts/cli/java-darts-cli/README.md

 Here, header cell elements (`th`) are used for column headers and cells with scores in the first column.
 The header cells with scores span multiple rows to correspond to all checkouts of that score.
-All checkout table ingredients have their own CSS class for (potential) custom styling.
+All checkout table elements have their own CSS class for (potential) custom styling.
 Specifically, the following classes are used:

 - `h` for the header row;